ScopeFoundry/scopefoundry.github.io/content/en/docs/200_hardware-sharing/_index.md

 weight: 200
 ---

-The following instructions explain how to publish `company_model` in your project folder's `ScopeFoundryHW` directory:
+The following instructions explain how to publish `company_model` in your project folder's `ScopeFoundryHW` directory.
+We recommend  the following folder structure.
+Use [ScopeFoundry.tools](/docs/11_tools-tutorials/2_hardware-1/#the-template) to generate the folder structure.

 ```
 ├── your_project_folder